"Why won't they do this???"

 Need more ideas on how to show your people the way and work along side your team?
 Start here:

-- Work on your Self Awareness to better recognize when your team wants you to roll up your sleeves and lead the way.
+- Discover how to improve self awareness to better recognize when your team wants you to roll up your sleeves and lead the way.

 2) Lead by example